alexvlis/Shape-Recognition/README.md

 # shape
-Neural Network to detect 2D shapes in images using a GA approach
+Neural Network to detect 2D shapes in images using a GANN approach.
+This combines the heuristic approach of a Genetic Algorithm, and the precision of backpropagation, to reach optimum convergence.

 There are 3 options to run this program: